quickgrid/ai-resources/papers.md

  - Here, a sentence is considered as `arbitrary span of contiguous text`, rather than liguistic sentence.
  - Sequence here is referred as `input token sequence` to BERT which can be a `single sentence or pair of sentences packed together`.
  - `Learned positional embedding` is also added to each tokens for indicating whether it belongs to sentence A or B.

+ **Next Sentence Prediction (NSP)**
+ - Used for pre-training and shown to be beneficial for QA and NLI.
+ - Downstream tasks like `Question Answering (QA)`, `Natural Language Inference (NLI)` are based on `relationship between two sentences`, which is not directly captured by language modeling.
+ - For this task, 50% of the time sentence B is `actual next sentence` to sentence A labeled with `IsNext`.
+Rest of the 50% time sentence B is `randomly chosen` from corpus and labeled by `NotNext`.

  </details>